TheJacksonLaboratory/omero-k8s-templates/gke/README.md

 - GCS BUCKET NAME
     - Only for object-storage OMERO.server yamls
     - Name of Google Storage bucket
+- POOL NAME
+	- Name of GKE pool to assign pod to

 OMERO.server container image
 - data_mount